-This example, taken from the famous Piano Concerto No.2 by Rachmaninov, shows the brilliance emerging even in a lyrical passage.
-The settings are those of the Concert preset, with the ambient microphones lowered by -12dB to emphasize the attack and the melodic profile.
+This example, taken from the famous Second Piano Concert by Rachmaninov, shows the brilliance emerging even in a lyrical passage.
+The settings are those of the Concert preset, with the dynamic range slightly lowered for a smoother response.

 The beginning of the same piece shows one of the strengths of the instrument very well: the huge dynamic range, varying smoothly between pianissimo and piuccheffortissimo.
 However, the pianissimo seems to be the lowest dynamic, under which it doesn’t seem too easy to go further.

 Another strength of this piano, perceivable in the various examples, is the pedal, which responds very well.
 Easy to control pressed down and release up, it is also easy to graduate (a half pedal that works well is rare in the world of sampled pianos).

 This excerpt from Prokofiev's third concert should instead reveal how sharp and effective the bass range is, and the extreme fragility of the trebles, rich and somewhat piercing, but fading away a bit too quickly.
 Once again, the preset is Concert with attenuated ambience.